-There are certain things that you need to know if you are indeed bent on buying a urinal.
-Knowing these will make it easier for you to make a wise decision and not end up with regrets after you do make your purchase.
+There are things that you need to know if you are indeed bent on buying a urinal.
+Knowing these will make it easier for you to make a wise decision and not end up with regrets after you make your purchase.

 As expected, more features (such as an automatic flush!) can be seen in more expensive types of urinals.
 Anything that will add convenience will add to the price of the urinal.
 The design and the brand will also mean added costs.
 Put all these into consideration when choosing a urinal and try to see if the urinal you have in mind is indeed worth its price.

-A urinal will be a permanent fixture in your home or business establishment so aesthetics will most probably be a thing to consider when choosing the urinal you plan to buy.
+A urinal will be a permanent fixture in your home or business establishment so aesthetics will probably be a thing to consider when choosing the urinal you plan to buy.
 When it comes to aesthetics, there are several options to choose from that can match your personal preference.

 Urinals may be either floor-mounted or wall-mounted.
 Each will have its own set of advantages and disadvantages.

 Floor-mounted urinals are designed to have their pipes installed on the ground with the drains located way below the ground.
 The actual urinal is connected to these pipes and placed along the washroom wall.

 Wall-mounted urinals are the more common types of urinals.
 All the pipes and drains are located within the walls of a bath.
 The actual urinal is placed on a wall with a bit of space between the bottom portion of the urinal and the floor.

 The reason why some are starting to look into urinals is because of the large savings that they can get off their water bills.
 It is true for waterless urinals that do not use water for flushing.
 If your principal purpose in getting a urinal is to lessen water consumption, then a waterless urinal is the way to go.